Bira/octopus-carnival/_drafts/lphr-scene-13.md

 begins grappling with him before he can swing it.
 He is now the only enemy left standing.

+I could continue the fight here.
+Raul has a full energy pool and might be able to do some damage before the PCs take him down.
+But the original adventure emphasizes that he's a coward.
+In Pathfinder he has 21 HP and surrenders unconditionally when he reaches 5.
+In GURPS, where he might be taken down with a single turn's worth of lucky attacks, I think it makes sense for him to surrender right now.
+Plus there's plenty more dungeon below and I want to get to that.
+So we can call the fight right away.

+## Turn 9

+Raul surrenders and begs for his life.
+After some discussion, they end up accepting it.
+None of them like Asmodeans very much but they also don't like killing surrendered opponents.
+The party strips him of his gear and possessions:

+- A Balanced Dwarven Mace with Puissance 1.
+- A suit of brigandine armor with light cloth limb coverings, enchanged with Fortify 1 and Lighten 1.
+- An unholy symbol worth $1000 as jewelry.
+- 8 onyxes, each worth $250, for a total of $2000 worth of gems.
+- A rare sacred text for the dead god Aroden, worth $1000, in the museum offices where he was working when the alarm was raised.

+The party ends up locking Raul in the office, after checking that he can't escape through the boarded-up window.
+His gear and treasure they store behind the counter here, to take home later.

+No one picks up his armor or weapons right now, as they don't want to use gear festooned with Asmodean marks.
+They're going to "clean" it later.

 # [Player] Loot Tally